 I am all about easy, and cook dinner in my pressure cooker almost every night.

-Gone are the days of using multiple pots and pans and watching food on the stove.
+- Gone are the days of using multiple pots and pans and watching food on the stove.
+I now create new Instant Pot recipes each week and the only other device I use is my Ninja Foodi.

-Now I can just pop everything in my 6 qt.
-Instant Pot, set the time and walk away knowing it will be done to perfection when it beeps.
+Now you can just pop everything into an 8 or 6 qt.
+Instant Pot, set the time and walk away.
+You’ll know when it beeps it will be done to perfection.

 The reason why these Instant Pot potatoes are fabulous is you only need 3 ingredients, this is it!